-The Community of Latin American and Caribbean States would like to reaffirm its serious concern over the instances of sexual exploitation and abuse reported by the Secretary General in report A/72/751.
+The Community of Latin American and Caribbean States would like to reaffirm its serious concern over the instances of sexual exploitation and abuse reported by the Secretary General in report A/78/248.
 CELAC reiterates its full support to the zero tolerance policy in the cases of sexual exploitation and abuse and other criminal conduct, while we restate the need for the observance of the rule of law for its implementation.
-We are at a critical juncture where more is expected of the United Nations; in particular, to set standards in meeting the needs of those whose rights have been violated and in the advances that are required in the matter.
+We are at a critical juncture where more is expected of the United Nations, particularly as it relates to setting standards in meeting the needs of those whose rights have been violated and in making respective advancements.

-In this regard, the Community of Latin American and Caribbean States would also like to highlight the shared responsibility of the Secretary-General and all Member States to take every measure to prevent and punish said criminal activities committed by persons working for the United Nations and to enforce standards of conduct in that regard.
-It is important to continue the dialogue with the Secretariat, on measures and activities for the training and capacity-building of UN officials and experts on mission, and on the issue of privileges and immunities, to prevent their abuse.
+In this regard, the Community of Latin American and Caribbean States would also like to highlight the shared responsibility of the Secretary-General and all Member States to take every measure to prevent and punish criminal activities committed by persons working for the United Nations and to enforce standards of conduct in that regard.
+It is important to continue the dialogue with the Secretariat on measures and activities for the training and capacity-building of UN officials and experts on mission, and on the issue of privileges and immunities, to prevent their abuse.

-CELAC is looking forward to the achievements after the implementation of the accountability framework developed by the Secretariat to measure the performance of field missions in connection with a number of indicators relating to conduct and discipline.
+CELAC is looking forward to information on the state of implementation of the Accountability Framework on Conduct and Discipline for the evaluation of the performance of field missions in connection with a number of indicators relating to conduct and discipline.

-The Community would like to highlight the need to address other areas that present critical challenges, such as investigations both in the field and during criminal proceedings, as well as the gathering of evidence, and its assessment and review in the administrative and jurisdictional procedures, that should always be conducted bearing in mind the interests of the alleged victims and due process rights of those against whom allegations are made.
+The Community would like to highlight the need to address other areas that present critical challenges, such as investigations both in the field and during criminal proceedings, as well as the gathering of evidence, and its assessment and review in the administrative and jurisdictional procedures, which should always be conducted with consideration for the interests of the alleged victims and due process rights of those against whom allegations are made.

-We also believe it is important for UN personnel to comply with relevant UN Policy Guidelines regarding their expected standards of conduct, in particular those established in documents A/67/775and A/67/828.
+We also believe that it is important for UN personnel to comply with relevant UN Policy Guidelines regarding their expected standards of conduct, in particular those established in documents A/67/775 and A/67/828 and the 2015 Policy on Accountability for Conduct and Discipline in Field Missions.

-CELAC is confident that during the Sixth Committee's sessions, as well as in other fora, Member States will undertake steps to move forward against the critical and appalling problem of the criminal activities carried out by some UN officials and experts on mission and by doing so, contribute to end impunity.
+CELAC is confident that, during the Sixth Committee's sessions, as well as in other fora, Member States will take necessary steps to address the pressing issue of criminal activities committed by some UN officials and experts on mission and, by doing so, contribute to ending impunity.
 I would like to reiterate the willingness of CELAC to collaborate during our discussions in a constructive manner.